CLAYTON COMMUNITY FOR PHONE-FREE SCHOOLS

 May & June 2024 - Collection of Stories

 After the launch of the book club and petition, Clayton parent & teacher conversations about the issue boomed across the district.
 The parents who launched the above projects connected and began discussing what we could do together to take more strategic action on this issue.
 During these early summer months, parents & teachers began sharing stories with us about how frequently Clayton students have been accessing their phones (and even social media through VPNs) during the school day.
-Hence, we began writing down these stories on a Community Quotes Document.
+Hence, we began writing down these stories on a

 May 24 - Petition Emailed to Board & Dr. Patel